 Teams developing CIoT devices have access to cellular networks where they stand, but they have no control over them.
 So when testing, engineers cannot simulate being far from the cell tower or on the edge of cell coverage.
 Nevertheless, it is essential to test how their devices will perform in the worst-case scenarios.

-To do this, development teams need to be able to control 1) wireless signal strength to simulate they are away from the tower or on the edge of cell coverage and 2) power-saving settings supported by local network operators.
+To do this, development teams need to be able to control 1) wireless signal strength to simulate that they are away from the tower or on the edge of cell coverage and 2) power-saving settings supported by local network operators.

 Monitoring these parameters is essential to know the power consumption profile of the device in different scenarios, such as, on the edge of cell coverage, in freezing temperatures, with a worn battery, or on networks that support (or do not) some power-saving settings.
 Consequently, they will establish a specification for the battery life in which they will be confident.